Giles Weather Station

 Giles Weather Station (also referred to as Giles Meteorological Station or Giles) is located in the locality of Warakurna, Western Australia near the Northern Territory border, about 750 km west-south-west of Alice Springs and 330 km west of Uluru.
-It is the only staffed weather station within an area of about 2500000 km2 and is situated mid-continent and near the core of the subtropical jetstream.
+It is the only staffed regional weather station in mainland Australia, having previously been the only one within an area of about 2500000 km2 by 2008, and is situated mid-continent and near the core of the subtropical jetstream.
 This means it plays an important role as a weather and climate observatory for the country, particularly eastern and southeastern Australia, and particularly for rainfall predictions.
-The station is on the Great Central Road Warakurna and the nearest township is the Warakurna Aboriginal settlement (population 180), 5 km North.
+The station is on the Great Central Road in the locality of Warakurna and the nearest township is the Warakurna Aboriginal settlement (population 180), 5 km North.
 Giles is within the Shire of Ngaanyatjarraku and is in the foothills of the Rawlinson Ranges.